simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 #### Step 1.
 Configure sketch.js:

-First of all we are going to capture the video from our webcam and draw it onto the canvas.
+First of all you are going to capture the video from your webcam and draw it onto the canvas.
 Setup ```sketch.js``` as follows.

 ```javascript